Why do pastel colors attract people in spring?

 Oh my Goethe!

 Color associations are complex and differ from culture to culture, but because pastel colors are less saturated than primary colors they’re less intimidating and aggressive.
 Goethe’s Farbelehre (1810) explains that people prefer pastels when they want to stay neutral and don’t want to express their opinion.
 His pupil, Rudolph Steiner, adds the idea that children until the age of three need to be surrounded by pastels to keep them calm.
 Pastels “feel” light, soft and peaceful.
 Next to these theories, the seasons also illustrate the way colors are related to the growth and development of all living things.
-Spring is the greening time, time for rebirth of plants and new birth of mammal.
+Spring is the greening time, time for the rebirth of plants and the new birth of mammal.
 Time for new beginnings.
 The perfect color to illustrate all of this are the frivolous, soft, positive, calm and light hues of pastel.

 The pastel trend comes and goes.
 Like last year, when the color authority on color Pantone revealed their new Color of the Year (or actually two): Rose Quartz (warm rose) & Serenity (tranquil blue).
 A combination that according to Pantone stands for connection, wellness and a sense of order and peace (yes, that’s much needed these days).
 Colors that psychologically fulfill our yearning for reassurance and security.
 Whatever the trends will be: next year, same time… I now know why I’ll be in for my pastel galore again.